 Dental caries, also known as tooth decay, are the result of the demineralization process.
 According to the National Institute of Dental and Craniofacial Research, approximately 92 percent of adults ages 20 to 64 have cavities in their permanent teeth.
 The acids responsible for demineralization are created by several types of bacteria, primarily mutans streptococcoi and lactobacilli, which reside in plaque.
 Long-term exposure to an acidic environment can cause erosion, which occurs when acids eat away at the outer enamel and dentine layers of tooth.
 Once the process of demineralization has occurred, can cavities go away?

+Tooth decay can cause irreversible damage to the tooth structure, requiring restoration to replace the decay and regain strength.
+There are several restoration options available depending on the severity of the decay, the health of the tooth, where in the mouth the tooth is located, and the budget of the patient.
 Dental fillings are the most common treatment option for individuals with cavities.
 When cavities are small or the amount of decay is minor, a dental filling can be used to remove the decay and fill the tooth with a restorative material.
 Dental fillings are highly affordable and available in gold, silver amalgam, porcelain, or composite resin.